 Skip to content

-How does the Fair Work Commission approve an enterprise agreement?
+How Does the Fair Work Commission Approve an Enterprise Agreement?

-Step 1: Bargaining representative
+Step 1: Bargaining Representative Application

-As an employer, you are automatically designated as the bargaining representative for your interests, however, you can also appoint someone else in writing if you would prefer.
-Your employees can appoint a bargaining representative in writing which can be themselves or an employee organisation to which they belong, like their union.
-Once you and your employees have agreed to the terms of the agreement, one of the bargaining representatives must apply to the Fair Work Commission for approval within 14 days after the agreement is made.
+As an employer, you are automatically designated as the bargaining representative for your interests; however, you can also appoint someone else in writing if you would prefer.
+Your employees can appoint a bargaining representative in writing which can be themselves or an employee organisation to which they belong, such as their union

-Step 2: What to include in the application
+Step 2: What to Include in the Application

-If you are the bargaining representative and have chosen to lodge the agreement, you need to complete a declaration and have the employee’s bargaining representative complete one too.
+If you are the bargaining representative and have chosen to lodge the agreement, you need to complete a declaration and have the employees’ bargaining representative complete one too.
 You then need an original copy of the written agreement to be signed by both parties.
-You’ll need three copies of the agreement, and any additional copies that the Fair Work Commission may wish to give to the bargaining representatives if approved.
-These documents can be sent by email, lodged online, fax or post.
-The forms you will need can be found here, along with more information on how to complete them.
+You will need three copies of the agreement, and any additional copies that the FWC may wish to give to the bargaining representatives if approved.

 Continue reading this article below the form